trevorcousins/PSMCplus/README.md

 ## Installation

 PSMC+ is written in Python.
 You will need numpy, numba, pandas, joblib, scipy, psutil and matplotlib.
 You can install these in `conda` with:
-`Arun: what's the minimal version of Python that PSMC+ will work on?
-I'm not sure which version of python is installed when you run conda create`

 ```
 conda create --name PSMCplus
 conda install numpy numba pandas joblib scipy psutil matplotlib